alice838/IBM-Call-for-Code-Phyto/README.md

 ### Our idea
 The solution seeks to address the issue of heavy metal contamination in farming land adjacent to coal mining sites in Indonesia.
 Farmers currently experience a 50% decrease in crop yields, leading to a decrease in income of up to Rp 10,000,000 (or AUD 1000) annually.
 While it is possible to rehabilitate land through phytoremediation, most farmers have neither adequate understanding nor sufficient resources to execute this process.

 Enter Phyto.
-Our app designs tailored phytoremediation plans using geospatial analytics. **EDIT!!** Unlike existing solutions which require extensive and expensive field testing, our app functions on completely remote technology.
+Our app designs tailored phytoremediation plans using geospatial analytics.
+Unlike existing solutions which require extensive and expensive field testing, our app functions on completely remote technology.
 The app first detects the farmer’s location.
 It proceeds to use IBM Environmental Intelligence Suite to access satellite images of the location.
 These images are analyzed to determine contamination levels, soil conditions, moisture levels, and nearby vegetation.
-IBM Weather Data APIs enable analysis on weather conditions and forecasts of the location.
-These two data sources build an understanding of the farmer’s land and conditions.
-A machine learning model then processes the optimal growing conditions of seven phytoremediation plants.
-Finally, it selects the plant that is most suitable for the farmer based on their land conditions. **EDIT!!**
+A Watson machine learning model then uses IBM Weather Data APIs to access these soil condition.
+It then selects the phytoremediation plant most suitable for the farmer based on their land conditions.

 The app selects one out of seven phytoremediation plants: vetiver, sunflower, jatropha, golden shower tree, water hyacinth, mangrove, and wild sugarcane.
 These plants are not only potent for rehabilitating land contaminated by heavy metals, but are also raw materials for a range of commercial products such as perfumes, essential oils, cosmetics, and even biofuels.
 This way, farmers are able to rehabilitate their land whilst still gaining financial returns.
 This whole process is powered by our app features.